A wise man once said, “east or west, home is best”. Is it possible however, to feel at home away from home?

 Superannuation

 A common question that we are asked regularly is, can I contribute to superannuation whilst I’m a non-resident and if so, how much?
-And the answer is “yes, you can” but when it come’s to how much you can contribute, that’s entirely up to you.
+And the answer is “yes, you can” (subject to limits) but when it come’s to how much you want to contribute, that’s entirely up to you.

-Typically we’d recommend that you contact a professional advisor like ourselves, before making any decision to contribute (or not) to your Australian superannuation fund whilst you are living and working overseas as a non-resident.
+Typically we’d recommend that you contact a professional adviser (such as ourselves here at Expat Taxes Australia), before making any decision to contribute (or not) to your Australian superannuation fund whilst you are living and working overseas as a non-resident.
 It’s important that you understand the implications from both an Australian tax perspective and from the perspective of the country where you live.
 For example, if you are an Aussie expat who lives and works in the United States, although it depends upon your circumstances and the history of your fund, you may find that any contributions that you (or your employer) make into your Australian superannuation fund, are taxable in your US tax return, notwithstanding that you are unable to access your superannuation to pay that US tax liability!

 Renting vs. purchasing overseas